ELEC70142-VLSI-Coursework/Lab_2/README.md

 ### Task 2 - Extract Circuit from Layout (40 minutes)

-The goal of this task is for you to learn how to intepret a layout and re-create the transistor schematic of a 12-transistors standard cell.
+The goal of this task is for you to learn how to interpret a layout and re-create the transistor schematic of a 12-transistors standard cell.

 **_Step 1: Load the XOR gate standard cell_**